jdhidal/App-PHP/README.md

 # Project in PHP 🌎

 This is a basic program in PHP that displays a "Hello World" message on the web.
-The project uses Docker for containerization and has also been deployed on Heroku.
+The project uses Docker for containerization and has also been deployed on Heroku using the `test` branch.

 ## Prerequisites